psychological safety in the workplace

 Is 90 minutes really enough to make a difference?

-This workshop establishes a foundation and introduces practical tools teams can use immediately.
-You’ll see behaviour shifts, people raising concerns earlier, asking questions in meetings instead of afterwards.
-But embedding these practices deeply across your organisation requires ongoing leadership work.
-That’s why many clients start here and continue with our advanced programs.
+Yes and no. This workshop establishes a foundation and introduces practical tools teams can use immediately.
+You’ll see changes in how concerns are raised, how feedback is received and how meetings run.
+But embedding these practices deeply across your organisation under sustained pressure requires ongoing leadership work.
+That’s why many clients start here and continue with our advanced leadership program.

 Is this just another team-building session?